“Have you tried meditation?”

 Research has found that people who practice mindfulness actually change their brains.
 We used to believe that after about age 27, our brains were set.
 Yet, in the last few years, scientists have realised this is not true.
-People who meditate and practice mindfulness regularly have more gray matter in their brains, and often have lower levels of cortisol – the stress hormone.
+People who meditate and practise mindfulness regularly have more grey matter in their brains, and often have lower levels of cortisol – the stress hormone.
 Meditators and yogi’s bounce back from stressful events faster, also known as resilience.
 Many practitioners believe this is due to the mindfulness practised during yoga and meditation.

 What is yoga for chronic illness and how does yoga for chronic illness benefit patients?